thruthesky/easystate/README.md

-# Easystate
+# EasyState

-EasyState is the easiest and the simplest Flutter state manager library for beginners.
+* EasyState is the easiest and the simplest Flutter state manager library for beginners.

-This is not the perfect state manager, but will give you great understanding about what state management is.
+* This is not the perfect state manager, but will give you great understanding about what state management is.

+* To make EasyState simple,
+  * It does not put the model instance into container unlike others do.
+  * And so, it does not require a special widget builder specifiying generic type to rebiuld UI.
+  * Hence, you don't need to learn those things and becomes deadly simple.
+  * EasyState simply uses the fundamental `StreamBuilder` widget to rebuild UI.

 ## Installation